NADA NY 2026

 May 13–17, 2026

 L.L.
 Contemporary is pleased to announce its participation in NADA New York 2026, taking place May 13–17 at The Starrett-Lehigh Building in Chelsea, marking the gallery’s first presentation in the United States.
-In the Galleries section, the gallery will present a focused booth by Toronto and Berlin-based artist Leif Low-Beer, featuring a curated selection of his recent sculptures and drawings.
+In the Galleries section, the gallery will present a focused solo booth by Toronto and Berlin-based artist Leif Low-Beer, featuring a curated selection of recent sculptures and drawings.

 Leif Low-Beer currently lives and works in Toronto and Berlin (and misses NYC, where he spent the last 20 years).
 His sculptures, drawings, and installations have been shown at galleries in the United States and Canada, including solo shows at Clint Roenisch in Toronto, Wild Project and Beginnings Gallery in New York, Okay Mountain in Austin, Buffalo Arts Center in Buffalo, and ADA Gallery in Virginia.
 He has presented large-scale installations at Socrates Sculpture Park in Queens, Space 1026 in Philadelphia, and most recently at Art Toronto.